 Eaton Smith has had a long association with the video games industry and has for many years acted for Ubisoft, one of the world’s largest video games publishers and developers.
-We are also proud to be members of Ukie, the trade body for the UK's games and wider interactive entertainment industry and to contribute to their efforts for the UK games industry.
+We are also proud to be members of Ukie and TIGA, trade associations representing the UK's games industry and proud to contribute to their efforts for the UK games industry.
+Closer to home, we are also members of Game Republic, the industry-led games business network for Yorkshire and Northern England.

 Whether you are a video games publisher, developer or freelancer, or are a licensor or prospective licensee of a property or are involved in the video games industry in some other way, we understand the game development environment and pressures under which you operate.
 If you need legal assistance with your game development projects, we can help.
 We don’t want you and your business to have to grind to make progress, we want to help you level up as quickly as possible.
 So, if you need legal assistance on your next game development project, no matter whether you are a publisher, developer, licensor, licensee, music composer or otherwise, you might open a loot box (without taking a gamble!) and gain some helpful XP by speaking to us..